mojodojodev/mojodojo.dev/guides/index.md

 ## Modules
-Quick tutorials on how to use various standard library modules
+Quick tutorials on how to use various builtins and standard library modules

 <table>
   <tr>